The purpose of these guidelines is to provide information about how we approach systemic issues.

 - explain our observations of the impact of the issue on consumers, and

 - ask the provider for a response.

 When the provider’s response is received we will decide if any further action on the issue is required.
-This may include investigating, monitoring, or taking no further action on the issue.

-The written notification to the provider will outline the nature of the systemic issue, and may include the following:
+The written notification to the provider will outline the nature of the potential systemic issue, and may include the following:

 - questions to help us assess the nature of the issue, its causes and the level of consumer detriment